aourednik/historical-basemaps/README.md

 ## Contributing

+You are welcome to contribute by making your forks and filing pull requests.

-When correcting individual geojson files, please make sure that boundaries remain aligned over all files.
+When correcting the geometries of individual geojson files whose dates are close to each other, please make sure that boundaries remain aligned over all concerned files.
+This will allow others to make animations.
 The multilayer topological editing tool in QGIS 3 might help you with that.
 Further notes on contributing in [CONTRIBUTING.md](CONTRIBUTING.md)

 ## Credits